maiku1008/checkdomain/README.md

 ## The Problem
 We want to have a small, fast program that:
-- Checks for availability of a italian internet domain.
+- Checks for purchase availability of an italian internet domain.
 - If the domain is available, purchase it.

 We want to run this program as a scheduled task, for example as a cronjob on a Linux server,